accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 A complex action is one in which the downward and upward actions of the pointer are inseparable events in the action, so that it is not possible for the user to cancel the downward action simply by moving the pointer outside the interactive zone.
 This is the case, for example, with drag'n'drop mechanisms, where the downward action of the pointer selects an item and the upward action of the pointer positions the item.

-#### Context change
+#### Changes of context

-Major changes in the content of a screen which, if made without the user being aware of them, can disorientate the user who cannot see the whole screen at the same time.
-Context changes include changes to:
+Major changes in the content of a screen which, if made without the user being aware of them, can disorientate the user who cannot see the whole screen at the same time. change of contexts include changes to:
 - application;
 - user agent;
 - rendition space;